Supported by a grant from the New York State Health Foundation

 Finding the right post-acute care is a complex task for patients and family caregivers, making accessible information that can help them choose a provider that best meets their needs and preferences essential.

-Following a hospitalization for an illness or injury, one in five patients need additional health care services for their recovery.
-These post-acute care services can be provided in a nursing home or rehabilitation facility, through outpatient therapy, or at home.
-Yet despite the growing role of these services in New York’s health care system, the process of discharging patients to a facility that best meets their needs and provides high-quality care has not received sufficient attention.
+Following a hospitalization for major surgery or serious illness or injury, one in five patients needs additional health care services for recovery.
+These post-acute care services can be provided in a nursing home or rehabilitation facility, through outpatient therapy, at home, or in the community.
+Yet despite the growing role of these services in New York’s health care system amid pressures to shift care to lower intensity settings, the process of helping patients and families make informed decisions about which care setting best meets their needs and provides high-quality care has not received sufficient attention.

 Why This Is Important